Fully local Reshetikhin-Turaev theories: Spherical structures and canonical orientations

-\begin{proof}[Proof of Theorem~\ref{canonical}.iv] We know that $\mu(F)=1$ (Theorem~\ref{mudef}).
-We cannot have $\beta_{z,z}=\pm i$ in the center of~$F$ ($z$ acts centrally on one of the fusion subcategories~$\vect^\otimes$ or $\vect\oplus \vect\cdot z$ of $F$), and the statement reduces to the observation following Definition~\ref{defcan}: the value of~$\mu(F)^{1/4}$ must match the self-braiding $\pm1$ of $z$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{canonical}.iii, v] In part (iii), assume that $X,Y$ are simple, and use the folding trick to pass to the fusion category $F:=X\boxtimes Y^\vee$, for which $M$ becomes a module: we are reduced to Part~(v).
+\begin{proof}[Proof of Theorem~\ref{canonical}.iii] Assume that $X,Y$ are simple, and use the folding trick to pass to the fusion category $F:=X\boxtimes Y^\vee$, for which $M$ becomes a module: we are then reduced to Part~(iv). \end{proof}